dgreene1/environment-enforcer/README.md

 ## Usage / Examples

+1. run `npm install environment-enforcer`
-1. Create a single file that will provide your code access to your environment files.
+2. Create a single file that will provide your code access to your environment files.
 Let's call it `environmentVariables.ts`
-2. Import this macro and pass it the interface that defines all of the environment variables you require to be present at runtime.
+3. Import this macro and pass it the interface that defines all of the environment variables you require to be present at runtime.

 ```ts
 // inside src/environmentVariables.ts